 La Reveuse 16 oz Personal Blender

-The La Reveuse is a 250-watt personal blender that has the horsepower and level of blades necessary to chop, blend, mix, grate, grind, and even purée.
-It’s great for smoothies, shakes, and protein mixes.
+The La Reveuse is a 250-watt personal blender that has the horsepower and level of blades necessary to chop, blend, mix, grate, grind, and even purée making this a top choice for best blender.
+It’s great for blending smoothies, shakes, and protein mixes with other ingredients.
 The design of the La Reveuse is extremely easy to use and the bowl easily detaches to become a cup.
 It comes with an extra mug for those of you looking to drink your protein shake or smoothie around the house.

 Overall Score: 9/10